blender/blender/images/logo/logo.md

 Resona's official Logo will be seen in the Parent Directory of this file.
 Various Versions of the Logo in Raster and Vector formats will be present.

+The current Cover Image of Resona was designed by [Aldrin Mathew](https://aldrinmathew.com).
+All of the above images are created, saved and exported using Inkscape.
+Check https://inkscape.org for the Vector Graphics Software.
+PNG files all have a Transparent Background.

 Colour Scheme
 -------------